Omoide Breaker: Packaging

-Omoide Breaker was released in four separate editions: a standard CD, two limited edition CD+DVD combo packs, and a limited CD only edition.
+"Omoide Breaker" was released in four separate editions: a standard CD, two limited edition CD+DVD combo packs, and a limited CD-only edition.

-The standard CD contained the title track "Omoide Breaker", the coupling track "Summer Love Story" - which was available on every edition - and the corresponding instrumentals.
+The standard CD contained the title track "Omoide Breaker", the coupling track "Summer Love Story" – which was available on every edition – and the corresponding instrumentals.
 The type A CD+DVD edition harbored the two tracks, the bonus track "Kimi to Aruku Mirai" and the corresponding instrumentals.
 The DVD portion housed the music video for "Omoide Breaker" and the making video off-shot.

-The type B CD+DVD edition contained the bonus track "Fairy tale" on the CD, while housing a dance version of "Omoide Breaker" on the DVD, along with an interview with the members of Lead.
-The limited CD only versions contained the bonus track "Senkou Hanabi" (線香花火 / Sparkler), along with all the songs' corresponding instrumentals.
-Senkou hanabi is a type of Japanese firework, which is typically used for celebrations.
+The type B CD+DVD edition contained the bonus track "Fairy Tale" on the CD, while housing a dance version of "Omoide Breaker" on the DVD, along with an interview with the members of Lead.
+The limited CD only versions contained the bonus track "Senkō Hanabi" (線香花火 / "Sparkler"), along with all the songs' corresponding instrumentals.
+Senkō hanabi is a type of Japanese firework, which is typically used for celebrations.